 Region-wide programs strengthen workers’ political and economic rights by promoting rule of law, defending freedom of association, building capacity and internal union democracy and encouraging trade union organizing.
 Dedicated to advancing the workers’ human rights, each trade union and civil society organization in the MENA region grows stronger through alliances with each other and with the global labor movement.
 This strategic approach is an element of all the Solidarity Center’s work in the MENA region.

-The Solidarity Center has offices in Algeria, Morocco, Palestine and Qatar, and programs with union and NGO partners in 11 countries across the region.
+The Solidarity Center has offices in Morocco, Palestine and Qatar, and programs with union and NGO partners in 11 countries across the region.